Monitoring Representatives and Agreement Renewal Procedures

 4. Agreement renewal/non-renewals

-Agreements are valid for two years and may be renewed on the basis of performance and at the discretion of the institution.
+Agreements are valid for two years and may be renewed subject to satisfactory performance and at the discretion of the Institution.

 Table 1